mpchadwick/mpchadwick.github.io/_posts/2018-02-01-checking-ssl-tls-version-support-of-remote-host-from-command-line.md

 "fatal alert: protocol_version" :open_mouth:

-I did a little bit of research and found a question titled ["Availability report - connection error (Received fatal alert: protocol_version)"](https://discuss.newrelic.com/t/availability-report-connection-error-received-fatal-alert-protocol-version/52483) in the New Relic forums.
+I did a little bit of research and arrived at the New Relic forums where I found a question titled ["Availability report - connection error (Received fatal alert: protocol_version)"](https://discuss.newrelic.com/t/availability-report-connection-error-received-fatal-alert-protocol-version/52483).
 There I found the following answer...

 > The legacy Availability Monitor in APM only supports TLS 1.0 which is why it began throwing errors once you disabled older TLS protocols.
 >
 > [https://discuss.newrelic.com/t/availability-report-connection-error-received-fatal-alert-protocol-version/52483/5](https://discuss.newrelic.com/t/availability-report-connection-error-received-fatal-alert-protocol-version/52483/5)

-My next course of action was to check where or not the site in question supported TLS 1.0.
-In this post let's take a look at how we can do that.
+My next course of action was to check whether or not the site in question supported TLS 1.0.
+In post, let's review our options for checking SSL / TLS version support from the command line.

 <!-- excerpt_separator -->

 <div class="tout tout--secondary">
-<p><strong>NOTE</strong>: This post if focused on Unix systems.
+<p><strong>NOTE</strong>: This post is focused on Unix systems.
 Windows is ignored.</p>
 </div>

 ### openssl s_client

 The simplest way to check support for a given version of SSL / TLS is via `openssl s_client`. openssl comes installed by default on most unix systems.

-For the issue I was dealing with, checking was a matter of running the following command...
+Checking for TLS 1.0 support can be done with the following command...

 ```
 $ openssl s_client -connect www.example.com:443 -tls1